SkyBulk/ViperVenom/README.md

 * Line 40, optional, recommeneded not to change to other SMTP server than gmail, as well as its port.
 * Line 42, 44, reqiured for sending screenshots back to you though email account, change the sender and recived Gmail account, line 42 requires your Gmail credientials, For security reasons, open a new Gmail account, and enable "Less secure apps" in your account settings, use this [helpful arcticle](https://hotter.io/docs/email-accounts/secure-app-gmail/)
+* Line 48, recommeneded, if you ever wanted to record victim's microphone, you will need to set the amount of time to record, you won't be able to change this option after second in to the victim, please keep it in mind.

 ##### To connect your target computer:
 ```